xXOsielXx/luanti-mod-sprinting/README.md

 ## How to Use
 1. **Activation**: Double-tap the **W** key (or your configured forward key) or tap the Aux1 key (default **E**).
 2. **Effects**:
-   - Speed and jump boosts while sprinting.
+   - Speed and jump boosts while sprinting (configurable).
-   - FOV increases smoothly for a "fast" feel.
+   - FOV increases smoothly for a "fast" feel (configurable).
    - Particles spawn underfoot (toggleable in settings).
 3. **Conditions**:
    - Requires ground contact (toggleable in settings).
-   - The player is not on a ladder (toggleable in settings).
-   - The player is not on a liquid such as water or lava (toggleable in settings).
-   - The player is not crouching.
+   - The player is not crouching
-   - The player has enough hunger/stamina (configurable).
+   - Drains stamina/hunger if enabled and mods are installed (configurable).
 4. **Cancellation**: Stops automatically if:
    - You release the forward key.
-   - You enter a liquid such as water or lava (toggleable in settings).
-   - You go up a ladder (toggleable in settings).
-   - You sneak.
+   - You sneak
    - Stamina/hunger drops below thresholds (configurable).

 ---